 So, if you decide to go that route, thoroughly vet your freelancers; make sure they are really good.
 Involve other people in the process as well.

-Ethics in tech, honesty
+Ethics in tech, honesty and no-BS approach

 Over the years in tech, we have seen many bad things happen.
 Clients are being scammed in ways that the work is anything but transparent.
 They have no idea what is going on or if there is any progress.
 This has been happening frequently in the tech world and that bothers us.
 We believe clients deserve honesty and transparency.